-- In Princess Mononoke, when Ashitaka is injured and can't feed himself, San tries to put a strip of dried meat in his mouth.
+- In Princess Mononoke, in the form of an Intimate Healing.
+When Ashitaka is injured and can't feed himself, San tries to put a strip of dried meat in his mouth.
 When he turns out to be too weak even to chew it, she takes it back, chews it up herself, and gently spits it into his mouth in a kiss.
 Slightly squicky but totally played as romantic.

 - Appears in episode 5 Infinite Stratos where Ichika ends up with his entire harem trying to feed him at once.
 The solution was to have everybody feed each other.